 Light-sheet microscopy (Huisken et al.) is a versatile 3D imaging tool with advantages such as fast imaging, minimal phototoxicity and photobleaching, and the ability to view millimeters into tissue and from different angles.
 As such, it is ideal for live imaging of large samples in 3D and is widely used e.g. to describe early embryonic development in zebrafish (Keller et al., Mongera et al.), to visualize gastrulation events in Drosophila embryos (Amat et al.), and to characterize developing organoids (de Medeiros et al.).

-Why I use light-sheet microscopy: I built my own light-sheet microscope to characterize how mammalian embryo models (gastruloids) grow and develop.
-Especially, we are interested in how the first organs form.
-To fully utilize my volumetric imaging tool, I also study Drosophila embryos, zebrafish larvae, and cell spheroids in collaboration with various groups at UiO.
+Why I use light-sheet microscopy: As a postdoc in the UiO:LifeScience funded project "Integrated technologies for tracking organoid morphogenesis" (ITOM), I built my own light-sheet microscope to characterize how mouse embryo models (cardiovascular gastruloids made from MP1 reporter cell line) grow and develop.
+Especially, we are interested in how the first organs form, and how these model embryos change shape from spherical to elongated (prolate) spheroids.
+To fully utilize my volumetric imaging tool, I also study the model organisms fruit fly and zebrafish larvae, in collaboration with various groups at UiO.

-Optics and laser illumination: Our light-sheet microscope (Figure 1) is a stripped-down version of the Open-SPIM platform (Pitrone et al.).
-The illumination laser (Cobolt 6 series, Hübner Photonics) has laser heads with four different wavelength (λ = 375, 488 561, 647 nm), enabling us to visualize the gastruloid nuclei (λ =488 nm) and membrane (λ =375 nm), as well as the mesoderm and endoderm germ layers (λ =488 nm, 561nm).
+Step 2 - Imaging: Optics and laser illumination: Our light-sheet microscope (Figure 1) is a stripped-down version of the Open-SPIM platform (Pitrone et al.).
+The illumination laser (Cobolt 6 series, Hübner Photonics) has laser heads with four different wavelength (λ = 375, 488 561, 647 nm), corresponding to UV, green, red and far red light.
+By exciting fluorescently tagged molecules within gastruloids we visualize the gastruloid nuclei (λ =488 nm) and membrane (λ =375 nm), as well as the mesoderm (T/Bra GFP reporter; excitation: 488 nm, emission: 509 nm) and endoderm germ layers (Sox17 RFP reporter; excitation: 561 nm, emission: 588 nm).
+Finally, we visualize blood vessels in the zebrafish brain and fat cells in Drosophila by illuminating the sample with green laser light (488 nm), and invading cells in zebrafish and autophagosomes in Drosophila by illuminating the sample with red laser light (561 nm).

 A fiber optic cable safely guides the laser light to a beam head with a built-in collimator.
 To minimize photobleaching of the specimen, the beam passes through a neutral density filter (ND507A, ThorLabs), and to form the light sheet, it passes through a cylindrical lens (ACY254-050-A, f = 50 mm, ThorLabs), two mirrors (POLARIS-K1, ThorLabs) and an adjustable slit (VA100/M, ThorLabs).
 Two spherical lenses (AC127-050-A-ML, f = 50 mm, ThorLabs; AC127-025-A-ML, f = 25 mm, ThorLabs; spaced 75mm apart) serve to collimate the light, and a water dipping lens (UMPLFLN 10XW, 10X/0.5, Olympus) focuses the light on to the specimen, giving an in-plane spatial resolution of 1.5 μm in x and 2.1 μm in y, and an out-of-plane (z) resolution of 6.7 μm (as measured by the full width half maximum of the point spread function).

-Image acquisition: To minimize optical distortions (Weber et al.), the specimen rests on an agarose plug (concentration: 2%) within a pre-rinsed fluorinated ethylene propylene (FEP) tube (BOLA, ID=0.8 mm, OD=1.6 mm) with refractive index closely matching water (n ≈1.33) inside of a water filled acrylic viewing chamber (22 mm ×22 mm×37 mm).
+Image acquisition: We mount the specimen inside of a pre-rinsed fluorinated ethylene propylene (FEP) tube (BOLA, ID=0.8 mm, OD=1.6 mm) and place the tube holding the sample in a water filled acrylic viewing chamber (22 mm ×22 mm×37 mm).
+To minimize optical distortions (Weber et al.), especially spherical aberrations, the refractive index of the FEP-tube (n=1.34) closely matches the refractive index of water (n=1.33) inside the viewing chamber.
 A movable stage (USB-4D-Stage, Picard Industries; resolution: 1.5μm) holds the FEP tube, and interfaces with a lab computer to allow the operator to rotate and to translate the sample along the x, y and z axes.
-Finally, the imaging system consists of a water immersion objective (UMPLFLN 20XW, 20X/0.5, Olympus) and an emission filter (OD6 ULTRA Quad-Bandpass, Alluxa), which sit in front of a light sensitive camera (Andor Zyla 5.5, Andor).
+Finally, the imaging system consists of a water dipping objective (UMPLFLN 20XW, 20X/0.5, Olympus), an emission filter (OD6 ULTRA Quad-Bandpass, Alluxa) which filters out the excitation wavelengths from the laser and a light sensitive camera (Andor Zyla 5.5, Andor).
 A lab computer controls the stage and camera via Micro-Manager (Edelstein et al.), while Cobolt Monitor interfaces with the same computer to control the laser.

 Live imaging: Motion capture of cells in 3D